hamzatalat/React-geomatrical-figure-practice/README.md

 ### `Discription`

-First box is the text area where you will enter the command in this format
+First box is the text area where you will enter the command in this format Put a space after each command's ends and then press enter
 #### `For Reactangle`
 R X Coordinate Y Coordinate Width Height